HaikuTeam/docs/embedding-and-using-haiku/haiku-core-api.md

 The first thing you might want to do is override the [states](/using-haiku/defining-states.md) you've defined.

 For example, if you are embedding a Haiku as a React component, you can override its internal states by passing a `haikuStates` prop.
-(Note: It is best to think of Haiku states as a combination of React's `this.state` and `this.props`, since internally the Haiku Player treats them the same.)
+(Note: It is best to think of Haiku states as a combination of React's `this.state` and `this.props`, since internally the Haiku Core treats them the same.)

 ```
 <MyHaiku